MattiDoubleU/Pands-Project/README.md

 To demonstrate how bar opacity varies with different values, I utilized descending alpha values, to show opacity decreases with smaller values.

-The four histograms provide clear insights:
+Clear insights the four histograms provide:
 * Virginica species exhibits the largest petal width, petal length, and sepal length on average.
 * On the contrary, Setosa species, although having the smallest petal width and length, features the largest sepal width among the three species.